freedomofpress/securedrop/docs/install.md

 ![My Keys](/docs/images/install/keyring.png)

 Select the key you just generated and click "File" and "Export".
-Save the key to the *Transfer Device* as `SecureDrop.asc`, and make sure you change the file type from "PGP keys" to "Armored PGP keys".
+Save the key to the *Transfer Device* as `SecureDrop.asc`, and make sure you change the file type from "PGP keys" to "Armored PGP keys," which can be switched right above the 'export' button.
 This is the public key only.

 ![My Keys](/docs/images/install/exportkey.png)
 ![My Keys](/docs/images/install/exportkey2.png)